What is Religion?

 This is an important question since what people call "religion" is very important to many people.
 Religion is also a primary cause of strife and conflict in the world.
 Like anything else, who or what is the authority which defines the answer to this very important question?
 Let us provide a definition first, and then find out who or what is the authority which provides the definition.

-A person's attempt to gain the approval of, be accepted by, or please, a supreme being, power or concept to whom they believe they will be held accountable for their thoughts, words or behaviors during their life.
+A person's attempt to gain the approval of, be accepted by, or please, a supreme being, power or concept whom they believe will somehow influence or control their destiny or will somehow hold them accountable for their thoughts, words or behaviors during their life on this earth.

-The means of seeking this approval or acceptance is primarily through the following things:
+The means of seeking this approval or acceptance - or of modifying their destiny - is primarily through the following things:

 Participating in rituals and rule or law observance (such as 'going to church'; keeping the sabbath; participating in the 'key' rituals while at the religious building like communion, confession, meditation, prayer, baptism, singing songs labeled 'worship'; or other 'sacraments'; observing certain holy days by fasting or other behaviors; foot washing; head coverings, etc.; and of course doing all those things in the "right way"!); and/or;